-I didn't meet Stanton, but I've continued to follow HONY for the past eleven years, and have watched as Brandon has grown the community.
+I've continued to follow HONY for the past eleven years, and have watched as Brandon has grown the community.
 I remember the day I saw Stephanie Johnson on my Instagram feed.
 Her presence was enough to make me stop in my tracks, take a pause from the mindless scrolling that I had become accustomed to, and read her story.
 I wasn't the only one.

 Stephanie, known to her fans as Tanqueray, went viral in 2019.
 The world fell in love with her.
 Almost a year later, in an effort to raise money for her medical care, Brandon shared an additional thirty-two quotes from Johnson, and global followers raised over $2.5M for her through an online fundraiser.

 “I’d underestimated the power of audience.
 I’d underestimated the power of Tanqueray,” Stanton writes.

 Those quotes by Johnson went on to become part of this book.
 A story that Stephanie had always wanted to tell.

 We hear of Stephanie’s hopes and dreams.
 Growing up in Albany with her mother and father.
 She had a fraught relationship with her mother who abused her.

 Johnson talks of her hopes and dreams, one of which was to become a costume designer, inspired after having seen fashion ads in The New York Times.
 “I was so good I won a contest, and they put one of my dresses in a Katy Keene comic book.”

 She goes on to say, “Of course I didn’t realize there weren’t any black costume designers.
 That’s the problem growing up in a white world.
 You think you can do anything that white people can do.”